The Beast of Sugar Flat Road

 Assessment

-In the years since, the remains have changed hands many times, often disappearing for decades before resurfacing.
+In the years since the Beast's death, its remains have changed hands many times, often disappearing for decades before resurfacing.
 The Beast's head has been spotted all over middle Tennessee, on display at antique shops and museums.
 Most recently, it was found in Chattanooga, but as of this writing, the remains of the Beast have once again vanished, with only second-hand recreations available for public viewing.